nmanuvenugopal/nmanuvenugopal.github.io/README.md

 In this particular project I have tried to evaluate the sentiments of the provided input sentences.
 Even though I have trained the model with the limited data the model was able to perform well and gave a very good result.

+### Speach to Text with OpenAI Whisper model
+[Github Article](https://github.com/nmanuvenugopal/Speech-to-Text-using-OpenAI/tree/main)This project leverages the powerful capabilities of OpenAI's Whisper-1 model to create an efficient and accurate Speech to Text (STT) system.
+Designed to convert spoken language into written text (English), our implementation focuses on providing a user-friendly interface for real-time audio processing and transcription.
+The Whisper-1 model, known for its robust performance across various languages and noisy environments, forms the backbone of our system, enabling it to handle a wide array of speech patterns, accents, and background sounds with high precision.

+Key features of Whisper model include:
+- Real-time audio transcription capability.
+- Support for multiple languages and dialects.
+- High accuracy in diverse acoustic settings.

+This project is aimed at developers, researchers, and enthusiasts looking to integrate speech recognition into their applications or to explore the advanced STT capabilities of the Whisper-1 model.
+Whether it's for generating accessible content, enhancing voice-driven interfaces, or conducting linguistic research, this tool provides a solid foundation for a variety of applications.
+Explore the documentation and codebase on GitHub to get started with incorporating this cutting-edge speech to text technology into your projects.

 ## Awards and Achievements
 - Recognition within the team for implementing sentence based classification using tranformers, Recordsure, UK, 2023
 - Recognition within the team for implementing few shot classification with excellant accuracy, Recordsure, UK, 2024